markdav-is/markdav-is/docs/index.md

 ![me](me-pixel-alpha.png)

 Welcome to my business card!
-I'm glad you're here! :tada:
+I'm glad you're here! 🎉

 I'm obsessed with collaboration.
 The more folks on a project the better, and we all learn from each other to bring the awesome.